the-other-mariana/the-other-mariana.github.io/_posts/2023-03-21-migrate-to-cpp.md

 **Sockets** let apps attach to the local networks at different **ports**.

-> A Web Socket is a computer communications protocol, providing full-duplex communication channels over a single TCP connection.
+> A web Socket is a computer communications protocol, providing full-duplex communication channels over a single TCP connection.

-### Server Socket

-1. Create a socket: get the file descriptor.
-2. Bind to an address: set the port where you will be at.
-3. Listen on a port, and wait for a connection to be established.
-4. Accept the connection from a client.
-5. Serve (send or receive).
-6. Shutdown to end the serve method required.

-### Client Socket

-1. Create a socket.
-2. Bind*, this may be unnecessary, since we are not a server.
-3. Connect to a server.
-4. Request
-5. Shutdown.

 ### IP Address